kubernetes-sigs/kueue/docs/README.md

 ## Understand Kueue

-Learn about kubernetes and its fundamental concepts.
+Learn about Kueue and its fundamental concepts.

 [**View concepts**](concepts)